 The Bose Home Speaker 300 is a better home speaker than the Sonos One Gen 2.
 The Bose has a more spacious soundstage, supports Bluetooth, and has fewer compression artifacts at max volume.
 Its built-in voice assistant performance is better.
 However, the Sonos is better-built and is slightly more neutral-sounding out-of-the-box.

 The Bose Home Speaker 300 is a better speaker for most uses than the Apple HomePod.
 The Bose has better controls, supports Bluetooth, and has bass and treble sliders so that you can customize its sound profile to your liking.
 It also has a better voice assistant performance.
-However, the Apple has a better Wi-Fi performance and it can play stereo content.
+However, the Apple has a better Wi-Fi performance.

 The Bose Home Speaker 300 and the Amazon Echo Studio have different strengths and depending on your usage, you may prefer one over the other.
 The Amazon can get louder and play stereo content.
 Its companion app also offers more features.
 However, the Bose supports Apple AirPlay, has a lower Bluetooth latency on iOS and Android, and has an outstanding voice assistant performance.